Glossary of Industry Terms

 A relatively thin flexible material to which the adhesive is applied.
-Theoretically any material that is reasonably flat, thin, and flexible can be used as tape backing.
+Theoretically, any material that is reasonably flat, thin, and flexible can be used as a tape backing.

 The designated fixed weight of 500 sheets, measured in pounds, in that paper’s basic sheet size.
 “Basic sheet size” is not the same for all types of paper.